uwetom/media-production-worksheets/wk17-vr-introduction/index.md

 ### Device Simulation

-It is important to test in a real headset to know that you project works as intended, but during development we also want to be able to quickly test our project in Unity.
+It is important to test in a real headset to know that you project works as intended.
+But this can take a while, so for a quick test you can use the simulator.

 - Go into **Edit > Project Settings**